Wishbone Ash: Reunion years to present (1995–present)

-In 2001, Mark Birch was replaced by Finnish guitarist Ben Granfelt.
-The band hit the road for their most extensive touring schedule in years.
-Wishbone Ash returned to the studio in 2002 for the Bona Fide album.
-2003 saw the band touring across the world with Savoy Brown, playing their largest number of American dates since the 1980s.
-Ben Granfelt left the band in 2004 to continue working on his solo career.
-Granfelt's mentor, Muddy Manninen joined the band.
-In late 2006, the band released a new studio album entitled Clan Destiny.
-In 2007, longtime drummer Ray Weston left the band, stating that he was tired of constant touring and wanted to concentrate on different things.
+In 2001 Mark Birch was replaced by Finnish guitarist Ben Granfelt.
+The band then hit the road for their most extensive touring schedule in years.
+Wishbone Ash returned to the studio in 2002 for the Bona Fide album and 2003 saw the band touring across the world with Savoy Brown, playing their largest number of American dates since the 1980s.

+Ben Granfelt left the band in 2004 to continue working on his solo career and Granfelt's mentor, Muddy Manninen, joined the band.
+By late 2006, the band released a new studio album entitled Clan Destiny but in 2007, longtime drummer Ray Weston left the band, stating that he was tired of constant touring and wanted to concentrate on different things.
 He was replaced by Joe Crabtree, known for his work with Pendragon and King Crimson violinist David Cross.
-In late 2007, the band released Power of Eternity; their first with new member Joe Crabtree.
+In late 2007, the band put out Power of Eternity; their first with new member Joe Crabtree.

 On 25 November 2011 Wishbone Ash released their 23rd album, the well received Elegant Stealth, which is also the first album to be recorded by the same line up as the predecessor since 1989.

 In 2013 a court case relating to a trade mark infringement and the use of the name 'Martin Turner's Wishbone Ash' was decided.
 The court ruled in favour of Andy Powell with the comprehensive judgement forming a clear history of the band since its inception.

 On 19 February 2014 the 24th studio album Blue Horizon was released.
 The reviews for this album were generally very positive.
-As of 2014 this line-up of the band, having been together since 2007, became the longest-lasting line-up of Wishbone Ash in the group's history.
-On 16 May 2015, Wishbone Ash recorded a live to vinyl album at Metropolis Studios.
+As of 2014 this line-up of the band, having been together since 2007, became the longest-lasting line-up of Wishbone Ash in the group's history and on 16 May 2015 they recorded a live to vinyl album at Metropolis Studios.